napatech/dpdk/ntacc_readme.md

 |`InnerLayer4Payload`  |
 |`EndOfFrame`             |

-To enable *copy packet offset to mbuf* set following in common_base
+To enable *copy packet offset to mbuf*, set following in common_base

 - `CONFIG_RTE_LIBRTE_PMD_NTACC_COPY_OFFSET=y`
 - `CONFIG_RTE_LIBRTE_PMD_NTACC_OFFSET0=InnerLayer3Header`

 This setting will enable copying of offset to the inner layer3 header to `mbuf->data_off`, so `mbuf->data_off  = RTE_PKTMBUF_HEADROOM + "offset to  InnerLayer3Header"`

 To access the offset, use the command: